CluedIn-io/CluedIn.Documentation/docs/030-administration/030-assign-roles.md

 When the user requests access to a specific section or module, you'll receive a new role request notification.

-**Note:** You'll receive a role request notification from the user only if you added that user to CluedIn.
-If someone else added the user, then that person will receive the role request notification.

 ![role-request-2.png](../../assets/images/administration/roles/role-request-2.png)

 The following diagram shows the flow of processing role requests.